Home > Vintage Computers > Apple II Joystick and Paddles

 Although the Apple joystick may look cumbersome, it is actually quite comfortable.
 I would say that it has better play action than an old Atari-style joystick.
 The joystick has two orange buttons that can both be utilized in an Applesoft BASIC game.
 However, most Apple II games use only one button.

-Apple offered paddles with the original Apple II back in the 70's.
-The joystick was a later adaptation.
+Apple offered paddles with the original Apple II back in the late 1970s.
+The joystick was a later adaptation of the paddle concept.
 The original Apple II paddles, designed by Woz for his Breakout game, attached directly to the motherboard Game I/O port.
-The Apple IIe has a joystick/paddle port on the back of the computer, which is very similar to an Atari joystick port.
-These paddles attach to the same port as the joystick.
-Interestingly, Apple left the old Game I/O port on the Apple IIe motherboard for its entire production run.
-There is no adjuster for the paddles because they are, in effect, nothing but a voltage adjuster.
+Apple gave the Apple II line a joystick/paddles port beginning with the Apple IIe and Apple IIc.
+On the Apple IIc, this port doubles as a mouse port, but on the Apple IIe and IIgs, it is a dedicated joystick/paddles port.
+The port is located on the back of the these Apple II computers and it is very similar to (but not compatible with) an Atari joystick port.
+Interestingly, Apple left the old Game I/O port on the Apple IIe motherboard for its entire production run to ensure compatibility with older hardware.
+There are no adjusters on the paddles like those on the joystick because the paddles are, in effect, nothing but a voltage adjuster.
 The paddles vary the voltage going into the pinouts.
-As with the joystick, the Apple II generates a numeric value based on the voltage.
+As with the joystick, the computer generates a numeric value based on the voltage received from the paddles and that numeric value is used as inputs by the game program.

 The paddles are numbered 1 and O. You can use the PDL command in Applesoft BASIC to build a game around the input from either paddle or both.
 I created a simple version of the Tron light cycle game using Applesoft BASIC and PDL(0) and PDL(1).
 It is a two player game taking input from both paddles.

 These Apple branded peripherals are a must have for any Apple II fan.
-With a little patience, you should be able to find a decent example of each for around $15 apiece.
+With a little patience, you should be able to find a decent example of each for $15 or less.

 READER RESPONSES: